itsag/objectkv/README.md

 ## Contributing

 Contributions to ObjectKV are always welcome!
-If you find a bug or want to suggest an improvement, please open an issue or submit a pull request to the repository: [https://github.com/itsag/objectkv](https://github.com/itsag/objectkv)
+If you find a bug or want to suggest an improvement, please [open an issue](https://github.com/itsag/objectkv/issues) or [submit a pull request](https://github.com/itsag/objectkv/pulls) to the repository.

 ## License